kel196/kel196.github.io/index.md

 You can find him on LinkedIn [here](https://www.linkedin.com/in/wongkelvin), and on Twitter [here](https://twitter.com/kel_196).

-An abridged version of his CV is available [here](https://kelvinwong.co.uk/CV/Wong_20201020.pdf).

 If you would like to discuss a research collaboration with Kelvin, or would like him to come and give a talk, please contact [Kelvin.Wong@rms.com](mailto:Kelvin.Wong@rms.com).

----
-## Research Interests
-- User requirements for national-scale 3D geographic information modelling
-- Spatial data quality of 3D geographic information
-- Mapping for autonomous vehicles and intelligent transport systems
-- Catastrophe modelling

-A full list of publications [can be found here.](#publications)

 ---
 ## Contact